cyb3rx7/SafeExamBrowserDwonload/README.md

 after that going and create shortcut on Desktop for the SafeExamBrowser work perfect now

+# SebClientSettings
+SebClientSettings fix open with other application so now open only with Safe Exam Browser and get back the stock icon also

 just left to convert from bat to exe and start test from there here we done but i choose to not do that because the Antivirus because the compiler of convert .bat to .exe